Mediation in child protection cases

 - You have the right to stop mediation if you find it's not working for you.
 If you can, let the mediator know your reasons.

-Tip: For more information, see the Child Protection Mediation Program page on the Ministry of Justice website, or the Collaborative Planning and Decision-Making in Child Welfare page on the Ministry of Children and Family Development website, or read the online brochure What Is Child Protection Mediation?
+Tip: For more information, see the Child Protection Mediation Program page on the Attorney General website, or the Collaborative Planning and Decision-Making in Child Welfare page on the Ministry of Children and Family Development website, or read the online brochure What Is Child Protection Mediation?

 Back to: Previous